Dadido3/mxv-demuxer/documentation/REVERSE-ENGINEERING.md

 ## Old grammar file

 [MXV Container.grammar](./MXV%20Container.grammar) is a grammar file made with [hexinator] that helps to decode and inspect MXV files.
-It's also be compatible with [Synalyze It!].
+It's also compatible with [Synalyze It!].

 As i don't have access to a full version of hexinator or similar software, i'll not continue to work on `MXV Container.grammar`.